- Basic Syntax

 - Download and install the http-screenshot.nse script from github:

-Credit: https://github.com/SpiderLabs/Nmap-Tools# clone from github git clone git://github.com/SpiderLabs/Nmap-Tools.git # copy the script to the default nmap scripts directory sudo cp Nmap-Tools/NSE/http-screenshot.nse /usr/share/nmap/scripts/
+Credit: https://github.com/SpiderLabs/Nmap-Tools# clone from github git clone git://github.com/SpiderLabs/Nmap-Tools.git # copy the script to the default nmap scripts directory sudo cp Nmap-Tools/NSE/http-screenshot.nse /usr/share/nmap/scripts/ - Perform a scan with the http-screenshot script enabled:

 > vi screenshot.sh #!/bin/bash printf "<HTML><BODY><BR>" > port-80-screenshots.html ls -1 *.png | awk -F : '{ print $1":"$2"\n<BR><IMG SRC=\""$1"%3A"$2"\" width=400><BR><BR>"}' .>> port-80-screenshots.html printf "</BODY></HTML>" >> port-80-screenshots.html > chmod u+x screenshot.sh > ./screenshot.sh # that's it!
 Now you can serve the HTML page to yourself